Bira/octopus-carnival/_drafts/lphr-scene-01.md

 We also have a "neutral" side here: the bystanders.
 I rule they move 4 hexes on their turn, and they all activate together at the end of each round.
-Bystanders have a Dodge score of 8, and they go down (disabled or dead) upon taking any hits.
+Bystanders have a Move of 5 and a Dodge score of 8, and they go down (disabled or dead) upon taking any hits.

 The bystanders, obviously, will attempt to run away by moving towards the left or right edges of the map.
 If they get there, they manage to escape and I remove